chrisgoringe/blind-compare/readme.md

 works with `--match=one` and `--sub=two,three`.
 You can include the match at the start of the sub list if you feel that is clearer (`--sub=one,two,three`)

+If you do not specify `--sub` the scorer will attempt to guess by finding patterns in the image names.

 In general you want the corresponding images (so all three _00002 images, for instance) to have been generated with the same parameters except for the difference you are testing (in this example, the model used).

 ### --rmatch